Steve Smith (cricketer): Tour of South Africa 2014

 Following a 5–0 victory against England in the Ashes, Australia were scheduled three Test matches and three T20 matches in South Africa.
 In the first Test at Centurion, Johannesburg, Smith made his fourth century and first in South Africa, where he and Shaun Marsh made a 233 run partnership from 4–98.
 Smith was not required in the second innings and Australia won the Test by 281 runs.
 The second Test in Port Elizabeth saw a slower pitch as Smith made 49 and a duck and South Africa levelled the series 1–1.
-In the deciding Test match in Cape Town, Smith made 89 runs in the first innings and finished 36 not out in the second innings as Australia won the series 2–1.
+In the deciding Test match in Cape Town, Smith made 84 runs from 155 deliveries in the first innings and finished 36 not out in the second innings as Australia won the series 2–1.
 Steve Smith produced 269 runs at an average of 67.25, the third-best in the series and the second-best by an Australian, second to David Warner.